Species

 Black skimmer

 Black skimmers are a beach-nesting, tern-like member of the gull family found across the Americas.
-The North American population migrates to the warmer waters of the Gulf of Mexico and Caribbean during the non-breeding season.
+The North American population migrates to the warmer waters of the Gulf and Caribbean during the non-breeding season.
 Skimmers are aptly named for their unique foraging strategy of skimming the water’s surface with their lower beak, or mandible, and snapping shut when it contacts a fish.

 Pecos pupfish